 Santa Barbara has long held visitors enthralled.

 Its mission architecture, seen throughout the city, makes it a unique cultural destination.
 Restaurants featuring locally sourced produce and meats have always been de rigueur.
 And with abundant sunshine throughout the year, weary winter-phobes have flocked here during the colder months.
-Here are our selections on where to eat, play and stay in this charming American city.
+Here are our selections for where to eat, play, and stay in this charming Californian city.

 Like the Mission, El Presidio is a relic from the past.
 Built in 1782, it was the last of four Spanish fortresses in coastal New Spain.
 Exhibits run the gamut from historic photography to lectures on how life was like in California in the 18th century.

 The Santa Barbara Courthouse is a masterpiece of Spanish Colonial Revival design that offers a citywide view from atop its tower.
 If you’re lucky, the attendants will let you ring the bell (feel free to imagine you’re in Notre Dame).
 During the summer, you can set up a lawn chair, unwrap a picnic, and enjoy an outdoor movie in the Sunken Gardens with residents of all ages.

 The Santa Barbara Museum of Art boasts permanent and temporary exhibitions throughout the year and features Asian and European art and a number of antiquities.
 For you analytical types, the Moxi Museum is a newer addition to Santa Barbara’s discovery scene.
 Here you can explore hands-on science exhibits that intrigue adults and children alike.
 During the summer months, the Moxi also hosts exclusive after-hours parties with drinks, music, a rooftop dance floor, and a chance to explore the exhibits at your leisure (you may want to leave the kids at home for this one).